seirin-blu/Firefox-Halo/README.md

 # Firefox-Halo
-This repsoitory contains the userContent.css and userChrome.css files for Firefox Halo.
+This repository contains the userContent.css and userChrome.css files for Firefox Halo.
 Firefox Halo is not managed by, created by, or in partnership with Mozilla, Firefox, or any of its affiliates.
-Halo does not own any of the Firefox tradmarks, but rather justs acts as a free way to customize the browser.
+Halo does not own any of the Firefox trademarks, but rather just acts as a free way to customize the browser.

 Please to do not distribute Halo without asking me first